 Reach Out to Influencers

-During the creation of the infographic, reach out to influencers and other industry experts to see if they are willing to link back to the infographic once it’s published.
+While you’re creating the infographic, reach out to influencers and other industry experts to see if they are willing to link back to the infographic once it’s published.

 Give the Infographic a Unique URL

 When posting the infographic on your site, make sure it sits on its own landing page.
-You can publish it under your blog, but make sure it has its own URL; this is essential for tracking the infographic’s performance.
+You can publish it under your blog, but make sure it has its own URL.
+This is essential for tracking the infographic’s performance.

 Share the Infographic